 Set up a Shuttle for Brier Creek Kayaking Starting in Augusta

 From Augusta, head south on US25 to Waynesboro.
 South of Waynesboro, turn left onto Georgia Highway 24.
 Continue through Sardis, to the town of Hilltonia.
 Turn left onto Hiltonia Creek Road and proceed to the put-in at the creek.
 To get to the take-out, return to Highway 24 and turn left.
 At US 301, turn left and proceed to the creek.
 A dirt road leads to the riverside beneath the bridge.
-Click on this link for a Google map and follow it to the put-in and take-out locations.

 USGS Brier Creek Water Gauge near Waynesboro